 With new guidance from the Serious Fraud Office requiring prompt self-reporting for firms to even be considered for a Deferred Prosecution Agreement, the risk of failing to spot or stop fraud is considerable.

-In this webinar, our experts will explore the key aspects of failure to prevent fraud, what reasonable procedures look like, and provide practical steps to stay compliant.
-From training to risk assessments, we’ll help you understand what’s required to avoid criminal liability and protect your organisation from regulatory scrutiny.
+In this webinar, our experts explored the key aspects of failure to prevent fraud, what reasonable procedures looked like, and provided practical steps to stay compliant.
+From training to risk assessments, we helped attendees understand what was required to avoid criminal liability and protect their organisations from regulatory scrutiny.

-• The latest on failure to prevent fraud: Understanding the proposed offence and how it affects corporate liability
+- The latest on failure to prevent fraud: Understanding the offence and how it affects corporate liability

-• Compliance best practices: What it means to implement reasonable procedures to prevent fraud
+- Compliance best practices: What it meant to implement reasonable procedures to prevent fraud

-• Deferred Prosecution Agreement guidance: What the SFO expects and requires of firms to be considered for a DPA
+- Deferred Prosecution Agreement guidance: What the SFO expected and required of firms to be considered for a DPA

-• Practical next steps: How to prepare your organisation for failure to prevent fraud and reassess your compliance procedures.
+- Practical next steps: How to prepare organisations for failure to prevent fraud and reassess compliance procedures